How To Get Rid Of Voles In Your Yard And Garden [2023]

 What are Voles?

-Like mice, voles are small creatures – with chunky bodies that are about 7” long.
+Like mice, voles are small creatures – with chunky bodies about 7” long.
 They have short tails and small, furred ears.
-They tend to be brown in color, with dark gray bellies and brown feet.
+They tend to be brown, with dark gray bellies and brown feet.

 They can be easily distinguished from moles, which are much larger and have clawed front feet, and shrews, which are smaller and more slender.